Wednesday, May 07, 2008

 For a script that relies heavily on an undercurrent of mysterious off-screen events and early psychological trauma as the foundation and validation of the plot, Angel Eyes is exceptionally well laid out and right on target.

-The InstaPLANET 3.5 star Award
+The Amalgamated Perspectives 3.5 star Award

 About the actress